weidongxu-microsoft/java-sdk-docs/http_client_pipeline.md

 ## Next steps

-Now that you've familiarized yourself with HTTP client functionality in the Azure SDK for Java, consider reviewing the [proxying](proxying.md) and [configuration](configuration.md) documentation to learn how to further customize the HTTP client being used.
+Now that you've familiarized yourself with HTTP client functionality in the Azure SDK for Java, consider reviewing the [proxying](proxying.md) documentation to learn how to further customize the HTTP client being used.